Elena Fortún: Exile

 Later that year she and her husband went to Paris and then into exile in Argentina with help from her daughter-in-law's family.
 In Buenos Aires she met the writer Jorge Luis Borges at the National Public Library where they were both working.
 Unlike other writers who left Spain because of the war, her Celia books continued to be published despite the fact that Celia, like Encarna and her husband, was a Republican with no specific party affiliation.
 In 1948 she returned to Spain to negotiate the possibility of an amnesty for her husband.
 She was not persecuted because she did not belong to a political party, her only crime was being a woman who felt that the Republic would enhance the education and role of women in society.
 She visited with her old friends from the "defunct" Lyceum Women's Club which was continuing its activities in an unofficial and clandestine way.
 A few months later her husband, who was still in Buenos Aires, committed suicide.
 Grief-stricken she went to America to live with her son who was in exile.
 Later she returned to Madrid and died on 8 May 1952 at age 65.

 In 1957, a few years after her death, María Martos de Baeza and playwright Matilde Ras sponsored a fund raising effort to erect a monument in her honor in the Parque del Oeste in Madrid.
 The relief which shows Elena Fortún between two children was designed by the Murcian sculptor José Planes.
 In Córdoba there are the beautiful Jardines Escritora Elena Fortún named in her honor; as well as the streets, Calle Elena Fortún in Madrid, Las Rozas de Madrid, Valdetorres de Jarama and, in Málaga, the Calle Escritora Elena Fortún.
+In 1990, Madrid opened the Elena Fortun Library in the center of the city.

 In 1993 Celia, lo que dice, Celia novelista and Celia en el colegio were adapted into a series of six episodes for Spanish television and directed by José Luis Borau.